malin-nilsson/Webshop/README.md

 # Webshop
 School project built with TypeScript.
-Featuring basic functionality such as adding/removing items in shopping cart.
+The website features basic functionality such as adding/removing items in shopping cart.

 ## Screenshot